syvwlch/Metroscope/README.md

 The code lives on github at [/syvwlch/Metroscope](https://github.com/syvwlch/Metroscope), under the MIT license.

+I'm also playing around with Travis CI for Continuous Integration and Heroku for deployment to staging and production.
+This site is currently hosted on Heroku.

 The public repository only has text that is in the public domain, of course, but you can put other text in /Texts/NonFreeTexts/ as well.
 The gitignore file has been set to ignore anything you place there.

 ## Attribution and dependencies